adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-01-29-build-your-tests.md

 const newObj = {...baseObj, updatedTimes: 1}
 ```

-### Why are they useful
+### Find the tree in the forest

-They save time and code.
-Lets start with a simple function `bigObject -> result`.
+Lets start with a simple function `bigObject -> result` we want to test.
 We pass our bigObject into the function and get a result at the end.
 To test this we would have something like this:

 ```JavaScript
 const bigObject = { //... lots of parameters }
 expect(foo(bigObject)).toBe(expectedResult);
 ```

 When we get to our second test we start by creating another `bigObject` this time with one parameter different.
-Now we are in spot the difference territory, the two tests look almost identical but with one small difference in the `bigObject`.
+Now we are in spot the difference territory, the two tests look almost identical but with one small difference in the `secondbigObject`.

 ```JavaScript
 const bigObject = {